Upper secondary school without statutory rights as a young person

 Assessment time

 Most applications are processed within 24 hours, but more complex cases can take a long time to process.
-Make sure you apply as early as possible, so that the money is in your account when the semester starts.
+It is a good idea to apply as soon as you have been given a school place.